-First: if you have self esteem and some level of confidence, it makes it easier to be yourself.
+One of the benefits of self esteem is that if you have self esteem and some level of confidence, it makes it easier to be yourself.
 Generally speaking, I think people can sense authenticity.
 If you feel comfortable being yourself, you’re more likely to have a meaningful interaction with someone.

-Second: the better I feel about myself, the more likely I am to be able to express my opinion and/or remain resilient.
+The better I feel about myself, the more likely I am to be able to express my opinion and/or remain resilient.
 This allows me to remain true to myself when someone has a different opinion than I do.
 If I’m confident, I’m free from the discomfort that can come from self-doubt.

-Third: The higher my self esteem, the more I’m able to value myself and my abilities.
+Another one of the benefits of self esteem is that the higher my self esteem, the more I’m able to value myself and my abilities.
 This results in more enjoyment of life in general, and like the first tip, will result in more meaningful reactions with people.
 I personally believe it will also make interactions with people *easier* and more enjoyable.